Home > Cookies > Soft Apple Cookies With Caramel Icing

 • Fall Spices – All the flavors you love for Fall are in this recipe: cinnamon, nutmeg, ginger, cloves, and allspice – aka – Pumpkin Pie Spice.

 • Caramel Icing – To mimic the flavor of a Caramel Apple, the caramel icing on top of these cookies is a buttery and rich homemade caramel icing.
+You can also try my brown butter cinnamon spice glaze for a special, buttery flavor.

 Close up of a soft apple cookie with caramel icing on a wire rack.